 1892: “Polish Rioters Punished” published today described the ongoing labor violence at Lodz “and the attendant Jew baiting.”

-1892: Birthdate of Fritz Kortner.
-Born Fritz Nathan Kohn, in Vienna, the Austrian stage and film actor gained performing in Germany.
-He fled Germany in 1933 for the United States where his career.
-He returned to Germany in 1949 where he gained additional fame for his directorial skills in the “legitimate theatre.”
+1892: Birthdate Fritz Nathan Kohn, the native of Vienna, who gained fame as Fritz Kortner, Austrian stage and film actor gained performing in Germany.
+He played Alfred Dreyfus in the 1930 film “Dreyfus” based on a novel by Bruno Weil.
+He fled Germany in 1933 for the United States but returned to Germany in 1949 where he gained additional fame for his directorial skills in the “legitimate theatre.”
 He passed away in 1970.

 1892: “Better Teachers Wanted” published today described the efforts to improve the quality of the Jewish Sunday Schools in New York.
 According to Miss Julia Richmond of the Hebrew Free School Association and a leading public school educator, most of the teachers are “willing and intelligent” but lack the proper training.
 Her solution is to create a two year program that would include course in Hebrew, Bible and ancient history mixed with actual classroom experience.
 A committee composed of Rabbis Kohler, Kohut, Isaacs, Silverman, Harris and De Sola Mendes and Miss Richmond has been formed to pursue the matter.

 1893: One thousand immigrants, most of whom were Russian Jews arrived at Ellis Island today aboard the steamship Dania.